MjeedM/AI-Task-1-2/README.md

 <a name= "4"></a>
 ## 2.2 Installing ROS 2 Foxy Fitzroy
-- We should installe Foxy Fitzroy release because it supports Ubuntu Linux - Focal Fossa (20.04).
+- We should install Foxy Fitzroy release because it supports Ubuntu Linux - Focal Fossa (20.04).
-- Copying the commands from the Debian packages from this link (https://docs.ros.org/en/foxy/Installation/Ubuntu-Install-Debians.html)
+  By opying the commands from the Debian packages from this link (https://docs.ros.org/en/foxy/Installation/Ubuntu-Install-Debians.html)

 ### Set local
 Making sure I have a locale that supports `POSIX`.